A. N. M. Bashir Ullah: Career

-In January 2010, he as Senior Special Judge's Court summoned Abdul Jalil, former general secretary of Awami League, in a tax evasion case.
+In January 2010, as judge of the Senior Special Judge's Court, he summoned Abdul Jalil, former general secretary of the Awami League, in a tax evasion case.
 In March, former state minister of youth Fazlur Rahman Patal sought bail from him.
 He issued arrest warrants against Arafat Rahman Koko and Fazlur Rahman Patal.
 In April he summoned four officials of Axiata Bangladesh in a copyright case.
 On 18 April 2010, Ullah was appointed an additional judge of the High Court Division.
-He was sworn in with 14 new judges but the ceremony was boycotted by the Appellate Division.
+He was sworn in with fourteen new judges but the ceremony was boycotted by the Appellate Division.
 The nominated judges, Justice Ruhul Quddus Babu and justice Md.
 Khasruzzaman were also not sworn in the ceremony with the other judges.

 Ullah was made a permanent judge of the High Court Division on 15 April 2012.

-In March 2017, Ullah and Justice Md Miftah Uddin Choudhury warned justices Md Saiful Islam of Dhaka Cyber Tribunal and Sheikh Mafizur Rahman of Magura District and Sessions Court for improper adherence to bail rules regarding Information and Communication Technology Act cases.
+In March 2017, Ullah and Justice Md Miftah Uddin Choudhury warned justices Md Saiful Islam of the Dhaka Cyber Tribunal and Sheikh Mafizur Rahman of the Magura District and Sessions Court for improper adherence to bail rules regarding Information and Communication Technology Act cases.
 In May, Ullah and Justice Md Miftah Uddin Choudhury halted a sedition case against former prime minister Khaleda Zia.
 In April, Ullah and Justice Md Miftah Uddin Choudhury halted four other cases against Khaleda Zia.
 In July, Ullah and Justice Md Miftah Uddin Choudhury granted anticipatory bail to former Justice Md.
 Joynul Abedin of the Bangladesh Supreme Court after the Anti-Corruption Commission began an investigation against him.
 Ullah and Justice Md Miftah Uddin Choudhury stayed a case against M. K. Anwar.